arthurjr07/nasa/README.md

 The second solution is using asp.net core running on linux container.
 I used background services to download the images because downloading is a very slow process.
 So when you run the application, it will display a blank page initially because the images not yet downloaded.
 Just click refresh (F5) and the album will start to appear.
-Click the album and the images will be displayed saved on that album.
+Click the album and the images on that album will be displayed.